sajayprakash/hugo-spk/exampleSite/content/posts/2018-08-30-markdown-guide.md

 : Citrus!

 tomatoes
-: There's no "e" in tomatoe.
+: Theres no "e" in tomatoe.

 (Put a blank line between each term/definition pair to spread things out more.)